This site uses cookiesMore Information.

 Expanding the Reach of Behavioral Health Design

 The growing emphasis on behavioral health has broadened its integration into diverse building typologies.
 Once confined to standalone facilities, behavioral health design is now influencing schools, workplaces, housing, correctional centers and more.
 This shift responds to a rising awareness and the destigmatizing of mental health issues.
-Teletherapy, resilience apps, and community-based care networks have become vital tools for supporting mental well-being.
+Teletherapy, resilience apps and community-based care networks have become vital tools for supporting mental well-being.
 So, too, has architecture.

-Behavioral health is an integral part of addressing challenges like homelessness and incarceration through access to programs that foster stabilization, assist recovery and de-criminalize mental disorders.
+Behavioral health design plays a role in addressing challenges like homelessness and incarceration through access to programs that foster stabilization, assist recovery and decriminalize mental illness.
 This integration aligns with HOK’s mission to create environments that are culturally aware, patient-centric and engaging.
-Design for these facilities supports activity-based therapies such as art, music, movement, cooking, and horticulture to provide a multitude of positive engagement opportunities.
+Design for these facilities supports activity-based therapies such as art, music, movement, cooking and horticulture to provide a multitude of positive engagement opportunities.

 The Healing Power of Trauma-Informed Design

 Trauma-informed design has emerged as a cornerstone of behavioral health architecture.
-It’s important to recognize the impact of trauma—whether individual or generational—when designing environments that promote trust, safety, and empowerment.
-Features such as natural light, biophilic elements, noise mitigation, and adaptable spaces help reduce stress and encourage healing.
+It’s important to recognize the impact of trauma—whether individual or generational—when designing environments that promote trust, safety and empowerment.
+Features such as natural light, biophilic elements, noise mitigation and adaptable spaces help reduce stress and encourage healing.

 This approach extends beyond healthcare facilities.
-Schools, workplaces, and community centers increasingly adopt trauma-informed principles to support broader mental health needs.
+Schools, workplaces and community centers increasingly adopt trauma-informed principles to support broader mental health needs.
 By considering the physical and psychological well-being of occupants, architecture can foster resilience and recovery.

 Innovative Projects Driving Change